 A red-flag system and manual checks are applied to all datasets daily to identify and resolve potential data issues.

-Our inflation indices show that online prices are a successful measure of inflation, despite online price sources being different to those of official inflation estimates.
+Our research and experience show that online prices are a successful measure of inflation, PPP, and other economic indicators, despite online price sources being different to those of official inflation estimates.
 Although online and offline prices may have different nominal values, price changes tend to follow similar trends.
-Since inflation statistics measure price changes, online prices are a great way to measure inflation.